TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Changelog:
 ------------------------------

+r131 - 2015-02-22 - public release
+Fix: Hang of FOB all load, thanks SoullessMadness for the report.
+FOB defense hang on load unconfirmed since it's hard to test.
+Vehicle Patrols: Improved soldier assignment, Soldier assigned from reserve pool to fill rnd min(2,vehicleSeats),vehicleSeats (seats defined in base vehicle info), soldier already assigned above seat count get put into pool.
+Gives more variation, allows jeeps to have up to 4 people, fixes sillyness with tanks stopping, dropping off a dude, then attacking.
+NOTE: all other vehicles than crash on setrelativevehicle if soldiers assigned > 2.
+APCs carrying are handled differently.
+Also hits the same non realize bug as below, soldiers do sometimes finally realize.
+Vehicle will initially drive off as if it's full, but if soldier realizes will wait till soldier reaches it an gets in.
+Don't know if it's something due to my method of warping to soliders for testing.
+Changed from saving/restoring vehicle type enum from svar to random by same seed, vehicle basicType is stored in mvar.
+Options: lrrpSizeFreeRoam min, max, disabled for now to get decent coverage

+r130
+Option: mbPrioritizeFemale, by default the game tries to put a minimum of 2 female DD on that cluster (from that cluster), MAX bumps it to MAX_STAFF_NUM_ON_CLUSTER, so basicall all the females you have, does not include Command cluster, None clears the staff selection of females
+Option: mbDDSuitFemale, extendedparts does work indepenently so was reletively painless More options for DD Suit, Soviet berets, hoodies, PF misc, using the unique quest/mission bodies from missions/quests.

+r129
+Fix: Missing Tpp.IsUav, kjp decided to add this at some point even though there's an identical IsUAV.
+May fix the incorrect or unregistered fob fulton task types.
+Option: enableLrrpFreeRoam - bunch of soldier locators added to free roam fox2s which are assigned a cp(lrrp) and a travelplan between two randomly chosen bases.
+Some odd things: Setting to coppied travelplans often causes soldier to not realize (even with force enable and realize), adding too many copied travelplans to the mission luas breaks the normal vehicle lrrps (soliers still spawn but thy wont get in vehicle)

 r128 - 2015-02-11 - public release
 Expanded mbDDSuit to Xof, Soviet a/b, PF a/b/c ddBodyInfo extended to include soldiersubtype, hasHeadgear renamed helmetOnly, noDDHeadgear, hasHelmet, hasFace to allow various combinations of dd headgear and model gear.